aspose-pdf/Aspose.PDF-for-Android-via-java/Examples/README.md

-## Aspose.Pdf for Android via Java Examples
+## Aspose.PDF for Android via Java Examples

-This directory contains Android examples for [Aspose.Pdf for Android via Java ](https://www.aspose.com/products/pdf/android-java).
+This directory contains Android examples for [Aspose.PDF for Android via Java ](https://products.aspose.com/pdf/android-java).

 ## How to use the Examples?